 Recently the issue has arisen again, this time in relation to the Ward 1 aldermanic race.
 In his column (“Ward 1 needs a consensus builder” 10/22) Calhoun Master William Sledge dismissed the candidacy of incumbent Alderman Ben Healey due to his actions on the hospital constables issue.

 At the request of union members, I accompanied four of the leafletters on Sept.
-10, 2002 and personally witnessed their arrest.
+10, 2002.
 While I respect Sledge’s concerns, I believe his editorial exhibits an extremely weak grasp of both the facts of the case and its broader implications.
 He tries to frame the debate over police powers in terms of “special interests” and not free speech.
 So, out of respect for the prospective voters in Ward 1, and the eight members of our university who faced a year in jail for handing out pieces of paper, I’d like to get the true facts out in the open.

 Second, Hospital constables aren’t city cops, they are private security forces serving a private corporation, with arrest powers granted them by the New Haven Board of Police Commissioners and the mayor.
 Being the only constabulary force in New Haven, Hospital constables enjoyed a unique city benefit that they abused, prompting the Board of Aldermen to vote 18-2-2 to recommend its revocation.
 After extensive hearings, the Board of Police Commissioners voted 4-1 to revoke arrest powers, with Commissioner John Einhorn arguing that “the general concept of private companies having special police powers, it doesn’t belong in the 21st century.”
 (New Haven Register, “Constables’ arrest powers likely to cease” 12/12/2002)